Why Eating Fresh Greens Is Beneficial And Keeps You Healthy

 Why eating fresh greens is so healthy

 Many do not like eating fresh greens; the color alone makes them hesitate.
 Green smoothies and salads are not for everyone, but they are much healthier than cooked food.
-This is due not only to the fresh ingredients used this but also to the natural coloring, which is contained in the fruits, vegetables, and herbs used.
+This is due not only to the fresh ingredients used, but also to the natural coloring contained in the fruits, vegetables, and herbs used.
 It is chlorophyll.

 The motto of a new generation of people who live with joy and enthusiasm in harmony with nature is: Go Green!
-Eat green, drink green and live green!
+Eat green, drink green, and live green!
 Those who live green have recognized the power and vitality of eating fresh greens or green food.
-Green foods are those so-called superfoods whose life force and energy no other food can absorb.
+Green foods are those so-called superfoods whose life force and energy are unmatched by any other food.

 HOW TO FREEZE FRESH HERBS AND STORE THEM FOR LATER